sector-f/ircfs/README.md

 * `/join CHANNELS [KEYS]`: Joins the comma-separated list of channels, using the (optional) comma-separated list of keys.
 * `/msg TARGET [MESSAGE]`: Sends a message to the target, whether it's a channel or user.
   If no message is specified, this creates a directory for the target without sending a message.
+* `/part TARGETS`: Parts the comma-separated list of channels.

 ## Functionality